Chief of Police

 Rodney W. Harrison

-- In 1994, he was selected to join the Criminal Investigation Division where he remained for eight years as a violent crime investigator.
+In 1994, Chief Harrison was selected to be a part of the Criminal Investigation Division where he remained for eight years as a violent crime investigator.

-- In 2002, he was promoted to the rank of Sergeant where he returned to patrol for four years.
+In 2002, he was promoted to the rank of Sergeant and returned to patrol for four years.

-- In 2006, he returned to Investigations and supervised the violent crime unit.
-While supervising that unit he and his unit solved a 20 year old homicide which was considered the oldest solved cold case in Jefferson, County, TX.
+In 2006, Chief Harrison once again returned to Investigations and became supervisor of the Violent Crime Unit.
+While supervising that unit, he and his team solved a 20-year old homicide case which was considered the oldest solved cold case in Jefferson County, TX.

-- In 2009, he relocated to Orange County, Texas to join the Sheriff’s Office as Chief Deputy.
-Orange County had a population of 68,000 at that time and the Sheriff Department was staffed with 146 total employees consisting of Deputies, Supervisors, Detectives, Correction’s Officers and Civilians.
-He was responsible for the day-to-day operations of the Sheriff’s Office.
+In 2009, he relocated to Orange County, Texas to join the Sheriff’s Office as Chief Deputy.
+Orange County had a population of 68,000 at that time, and the Sheriff Department was staffed with 146 total employees consisting of deputies, supervisors, detectives, corrections officers, and civilians.
+Chief Harrison was responsible for the day-to-day operations of the Sheriff’s Office.

-- Rodney Harrison began working for LEPD on June 15, 2011 oversee the Support Services Division of the department.
 On Oct.
 1st, 2013, Chief Harrison was promoted in rank to Deputy Chief of Police.
-One year later, he was promoted as Assistant Chief and as of July 13, 2015 he is the Chief of Police.
+One year later, he was promoted as Assistant Chief and on July 13, 2015, he became the Chief of Police.

-In 2010, he graduated from the 242 Session of the FBI National Academy in Quantico, Virginia.
+In 2010, he graduated from the 242nd session of the FBI National Academy in Quantico, Virginia.